podkop/calconpy/readme.md

 ### Expected behavior
 * Routine can raise any exceptions - then calculations stop, but the results from previous steps are saved.
-* Artificially raising an exception can be used by a routine to send a signal to stop subsequent calculations, e.g. if the results of step's calculations make no sense for proceeding to next steps.
+* Artificially raising an exception can be used by a routine to send a signal to stop subsequent calculations, e.g. in the case where the results of step's calculations make no sense for proceeding to next steps.
-* The requirements to routine's API are determined by the following information: whether the routine is cached or not; what are parent routines and the order of their outputs as arguments; which of parent steps are cached.
-For example, the arguments corresponding to cached parent routines are folder names, where the routine should read its inputs.
+* The requirements to a routine's API are determined by the following information: whether the routine is cached or not; what are parent routines and the order of their outputs as arguments; which of parent steps are cached.
+For example, the argument corresponding to a cached parent routine is the name of the folder cached, where the child routine should read the input.
-	* The usage of `calconpy` lacks flexibility in the sense that defining the calculation sequence is interconnected with the implementation of routines API.
+	* The usage of `calconpy` lacks flexibility in the sense that defining the order of steps in the sequence is interconnected with the implementation of corresponding routines' API.

 ### Routine's API